relaycorp/fanqiang-poc/README.md

 we'll probably contribute to WireGuard®, so we can replace our VPN protocol and focus on the tunnelling.

+## Testing

+1. Deploy the [gateway](./gateway) to GCP.
+2. Configure an existing website to act as a tunnel.
+Use the example above for Nginx, or consult your web server's documentation.
+3. Test it with the [Android client](./clients/android).

 ## Alternative tunnelling methods

 Future versions of the protocol may support additional tunnelling methods.